maxime1992/my-dev.to/blog-posts/the-holy-grail-of-note-taking/the-holy-grail-of-note-taking.md

 There's then a tab "Sharing" in which you can select which device you want to share this folder with.
 What's really nice about this is that **you can have more than 2 devices in sync for the same folder**.
 Meaning that you can increase the chance of having them always up to date because the sync is done in all the direction whenever the devices are online.

+⚠️ **Important** ⚠️

+As noted by [_bouche_bag_ on Reddit](https://www.reddit.com/r/Syncthing/comments/1434gu7/comment/jn8punm/?context=3), Syncthing is here synchronise files across devices but **does not replace a backup strategy**.
+I plan on making an article about [Kopia](https://kopia.io) to explain how to make regular backups of your data easily but meanwhile you can look into it yourself if you want.
+It's definitely not the only solution out there, just an idea.
+Feel free to compare with other backup softwares.

 # Conclusion

 If you care about data privacy, this could be a solid way to have your notes in sync across several devices without sharing all your data with a big corp.
 They're also going to be always available, even offline as once the sync is done, your notes are on your device.